Table of Contents

 The Admin exam is also a prerequisite for many other Salesforce exams, so it’s important to understand the basics, before progressing onto other certifications that are slightly more advanced.

-Salesforce Exams are made up of different topics, comprised of different weightings for each.
-It’s important to pay attention to these, as just a few sections will most likely take up the majority of the exam, such as the key topics below (Totalling 54% which is 32/60 questions).
+Salesforce exams are made up of different topics, comprised of different weightings for each.
+It’s important to pay attention to these, as just a few sections will most likely take up the majority of the exam, such as the key topics below.

 At its foundation, Salesforce is cloud based database that runs in a similar fashion to any other with tables (objects), fields, and links between tables to create a relational database.
 It is fundamental to understand how these interact with one another, and the difference between standard out of the box objects such as Accounts & Contacts, as well as custom objects that can be created to store custom tables of information.